 James Foster - Chief Programmes Director

-James oversees Gatsby's work in the Tanzanian cotton and textiles sectors.
-He joined Gatsby after three years running a Gatsby-funded programme with the Wood Foundation in the Tanzanian tea sector.
+James oversees all of Gatsby's sector programmes across Tanzania and Kenya.
+He also leads the Programmes Support Team, which supports sector teams to implement programmes and capture and share learning more effectively.
+Before his promotion in 2016 he oversaw Gatsby Africa's programmes in the Tanzanian cotton and textiles sectors, having previously worked on both forestry programmes.
+James joined Gatsby after three years running a Gatsby-funded programme with the Wood Foundation in the Tanzanian tea sector.
 Previously he had spent six years in Rwanda as a private sector development consultant and ODI Fellow in the Rwandan Ministry of Trade.
-Before working in East Africa, James took a Masters in Political Economy of Development at SOAS and worked at the UK Department of Trade & Industry and the Confederation of British Industry.
+Before working in East Africa, James took a Master's in Political Economy of Development at SOAS and worked at the UK Department of Trade & Industry and the Confederation of British Industry.

 Nikki Jeffery - Africa Operations Director